 As much as many of us take part in the music industry because we love it, the bottom line is that it is an industry, and many of us are hopeful to turn our passions into cash.
-That said, not all of us are Business graduates and, if you’re anything like me, the idea of doing something as banal as your taxes each year is enough to make you sweat.
+That said, not all of us are business graduates and, if you’re anything like me, the idea of doing something as banal as your taxes each year is enough to make you sweat.
 But if you’re a musician and you’re committed to making music your life’s work, then there’s just no escaping the business side of things.
 The idea of setting up your band as a business can be extremely daunting, and it’s easy to make mistakes, so let this article act as your reference point and guide you through the process.
-Grab a snack, crack your knuckles, and let’s get into it.
+Grab a snack, crack your knuckles, and let’s get into it: How To Set Up Your Band as a Business.

 1. Applying for an ABN/TFN